BYUHPC/sci-comp-course/syllabus.md

 ## Getting Help

-Help is readily available during business hours; send an [email](mailto:scicompcourse@byu.edu) or a [Slack message](https://byu-sci-comp.slack.com/) and we'll help you out, over email or chat for simple problems or video conference for more complicated questions.
+Help is readily available during business hours; send an [email](mailto:scicompcourse@byu.edu) or a [Slack message](https://byu-sci-comp.slack.com/) and we'll help you out, over email or chat for simple problems or in person or video calls for more complicated questions.
 When you do ask for help, it's expected that your code is clean and understandable--if you come to us with spaghetti code, you'll be asked to untangle it and come back.

 If you run into confusing material, typos, syntax errors, or similar, you can get [extra credit by letting us know](assignments/extra-credit.md).
 You can also [leave feedback anonymously](assignments/feedback.md).